AviBraun123/anu_mitkadmim_mamash_leat/README.md

 In your registration you will be asked for some details for your user:\
 unique username, other users will search you with it\
 STRONG password, includes an uppercase letter, a lowercase letter and a digit. also, there must be at least 8 characters. (after that you will have to verify it so... remember what you wrote)\
-nickname, so the people you talk with will see you as.\
+nickname, so the people you talk with will see you as.
-and only if you want... you can add profile picture.

 After you did one of these actions you will move to the chat screen, it will open in "http://localhost:3000//chat?username=...". \
 Thats the main screen of chats of this user.\